-Pre- or co-requisite: ART 4170.
-A capstone course for the preparation of works for exhibition, learning of gallery procedures, planning for and participating in the senior exhibition.
-The submission of a final portfolio is required.
+Prerequisite: ART 4170.
+A capstone course for the preparing of works for exhibition, learning of gallery procedures, planning for and participating in the Senior Exhibition.
+The submission of a final portfolio and an oral presentation are required.

 ART 4180 Workshop in Art